colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 started at Google in 2007 and, from what I can tell, was abandoned sometime around 2009. osxfuse was then forked from it around 2011, and has been the only solution for running your FUSE on macOS since then.

-# Re-enter Google

-Google has started to get serious about the whole cloud file storage schtick, and one of their more enterprise-facing products is [Google Drive File Stream](https://support.google.com/a/answer/7491144?hl=en).
-Instead of just exposing a web UI, GDFS actually exposes your files locally, similar to Dropbox.

-Unlike Dropbox, GDFS downloads files on an as-needed basis[^smart_sync].
-So if I have 10 GB of movies in my Drive, none of that 10 GB is actually used until I open one of those files.
-This is great for users, especially those with lots of rarely-accessed files.
-But to implement this, you need a virtual filesystem to "trick" applications into thinking your files are there before they actually are[^gdrive_shellext].

-So how, you may ask, did Google choose to implement this functionality on macOS?
-By forking osxfuse, of course!

-As noted in this [GitHub issue](https://github.com/osxfuse/osxfuse/issues/503), GDFS and other osxfuse-based systems were incompatible.
-Essentially, it appears that Google basically changed the name of the kernel extension, got a new kext signing certificate from Apple, and said, "Fuck it.
-Ship it."
-No hate here--we all have deadlines to meet, and developing a new kext from scratch is time consuming to say the least.
-I also have a sneaking suspicion that maintaining compatibility with other osxfuse users may not have been at the top of the sprint priority list.
-Or it was a legitimate accident--from what I can tell, there's approximately one person on the planet that knows all the nooks and crannies of the module.
-Regardless, it's easy to see how this slipped through the cracks.

-I believe this was eventually fixed, since I've seen osxfuse and more recent versions of GDFS running side by side.

-But the damage was already done.
-Plenty of other companies use osxfuse, and while most don't break things quite as badly or as publicly, they still benefit from Fleischer's labor and leave him to clean up any ensuing bugs and messes.

 # Hold up, what's a "kext signing certificate?"